Kattafuah/brokencrystals/README.md

+## Creating a Jenkins Pipeline for SonarQube Scanning

+1. Launch an amazon linux t2.large ec2 instance and assign ssm role

+2. Get into the terminal via ssm on the console

+3. Move to root user, make sure you are in the usr directory, hence run cd .. if you are in bin directory

+`sudo su`

+4. Run to download install.sh file to install docker

+`wget -O install.sh https://raw.GitHubusercontent.com/kattafuah/brokencrystals/refs/heads/stable/jenkins_SonarQube/install.sh`

+5. Add executable permission for install.sh file

+`chmod +x install.sh`

 ## Description

 Broken Crystals is a benchmark application that uses modern technologies and implements a set of common security vulnerabilities.